TobikoData/sqlmesh/docs/guides/multi_repo.md

 SQLMesh correctly detects a breaking change and allows you to perform a multi-repo backfill.

-## Configuration for multiple projects
+## Configuring projects with multiple repositories

 To add support for multiple repos, add a `project` key to the config of each of the respective repos.